octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/note-taking/joplin.md

 ---
 draft: false
-title: Joplin
+title: Joplin fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/note-taking/joplin/screenshot-1.jpg
+  description: Joplin is a free, open-source note-taking and to-do app with Markdown support, multimedia capabilities, and customizable features for personal and collaborative use.
+  keywords: Joplin, open-source note-taking app, to-do application, Markdown notes, note organization, Joplin Cloud, customizable note app, web clipper, collaboration tools, multimedia notes
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Note-taking
+      url: /fully-managed-open-source-services/applications/note-taking
+    - name: Joplin
+      url: /fully-managed-open-source-services/applications/note-taking/joplin

 content:
   id: joplin
   name: Joplin
   logo: /images/applications/note-taking/joplin/logo.png
   website: https://joplinapp.org/
   iframe_website: /website/applications/note-taking/joplin
-  dashboardImage: /images/applications/note-taking/joplin/screenshot-1.png
-  short_description: Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS
-  description: Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
-The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
-The notes are in Markdown format.
+  description: "Joplin is a free and open-source note-taking and to-do application designed to simplify the way you organize your thoughts, tasks, and projects.
+With its robust features, Joplin allows you to handle a large number of notes effortlessly, organizing them into notebooks for better structure.
+Its Markdown support ensures a seamless writing experience, enabling rich text formatting, embedding multimedia, and even creating mathematical expressions.
+Available across multiple platforms, Joplin keeps your data synchronized through various cloud services or Joplin Cloud, ensuring your notes are always accessible.
+Whether you're collaborating with a team, saving web pages for later, or customizing the app to fit your unique workflow, Joplin empowers you to stay productive and creative."
   features:
-    - title: Multimedia notes
+    - title: Multimedia Notes
-      description: Images, videos, PDFs and audio files are supported.
-Create math expressions and diagrams directly from the app.
-Take photos with the mobile app and save them to a note.
+      description: "Joplin supports various media types like images, videos, PDFs, and audio files, making your notes more dynamic and informative.
+It also allows you to create math expressions and diagrams directly in the app.
+Capture moments on the go by taking photos with the mobile app and saving them as notes."
-    - title: Work together
+    - title: Collaborative Tools
-      description: With Joplin Cloud, share your notes with your friends, family or colleagues and collaborate on them.
-You can also publish a note to the internet and share the URL with others.
+      description: "With Joplin Cloud, you can share your notes with friends, family, or colleagues for seamless collaboration.
+Publish your notes to the internet and share the URL with others for quick access and feedback."
+    - title: Web Clipper Extension
+      description: "Save web pages as notes or take screenshots directly from Chrome and Firefox using Joplin's web clipper extension.
+This feature is perfect for research or archiving important information."
-    - title: Save web pages as notes
+    - title: Full Markdown Support
-      description: Use the web clipper extension, available on Chrome and Firefox, to save web pages or take screenshots as notes.
+      description: "Write and edit your notes in Markdown, a lightweight markup language that lets you add formatting, create lists, and embed media with ease.
+Enjoy the flexibility to switch between Rich Text and Markdown editors."
-    - title: Customise it to your needs
+    - title: Customization and Plugins
-      description: Customise the app with plugins, custom themes and multiple text editors (Rich Text or Markdown).
-Or create your own scripts and plugins using the Extension API.
+      description: "Tailor Joplin to your workflow with plugins, custom themes, and multiple text editor options.
+Developers can even create their own plugins and scripts using the Joplin Extension API for extended functionality."
+    - title: Cross-Platform Synchronization
+      description: "Access your notes anywhere with Joplin's cross-platform compatibility.
+Sync your data securely using services like Dropbox, OneDrive, or Joplin Cloud, ensuring your notes are always up to date across devices."
   screenshots:
     - /images/applications/note-taking/joplin/screenshot-1.png
     - /images/applications/note-taking/joplin/screenshot-2.png